Tutorials p5.strands: Introduction to Shaders

 Camera Space

-This is another relative view of the virtual world, where the camera is positioned at (0, 0), so everything else is position relative to it.
+Like Object Space and World Space, Camera space is another relative view of the virtual world.
+In Camera Space, the current camera is positioned at (0, 0, 0), so everything else is positioned relative to it.

 This perspective makes it easier to determine how surfaces appear to the viewer: